-- (53) We note that EFRAG would not support the proposal of measuring all investments in equity instruments at fair value.
-However, we agree with the IASB that more decision-useful information about investments in equity instruments can result if all such investments are measured at fair value, provided the fair values can be determined reliably.
-However, we have concerns whether all entities are able to determine reliable fair values in all circumstances. - (54) In our view the requirement to value all equity instruments at fair value will need to be supported by additional guidance on measurement of private equity investments.
+- (50) We agree with the IASB that more decision-useful information about investments in equity instruments can result if all such investments are measured at fair value, provided the fair values can be determined reliably.
+However, we have concerns whether all entities are able to determine reliable fair values in all circumstances. - (51) In our view the requirement to value all equity instruments at fair value will need to be supported by additional guidance on measurement of private equity investments.
 The IASB might consider publishing guidance based on the work of the International Valuation Standards Council (akin to the publication by the Expert Advisory Panel).